bradhe/go_protoc_example/README.md

-# Protocol Buffers, Go, and RPC
+# Up and running with Go, Protocol Buffers, and RPC

 This is an example project that shows how to set up and use protocol buffers and RPC with Go.

-## Installing the Procotol Buffers compiler, `protoc`
+## 1. Installing the Procotol Buffers compiler, `protoc`

 To install the base protocol buffers compiler: